 The data model can be extended with additional entities.
-The data associated with these entities can be stored in SAP MDG or in SAP ERP tables upon activation of the change request.
+The data associated with these entities can be stored in SAP MDG or in SAP S/4HANA and SAP ERP tables upon activation of the change request.
 The newly defined entities need to be linked to other entities via relationships.
 The cardinality of the relationship is determined based on the data set.

 The steps to extend the standard data model with new entities are the same as those mentioned in the previous section.
 For the material data model, the MDG_BS_MAT_API_SEGMENTS_EXT Business Add-In (BAdI) is also implemented.

 After the data model is extended, the UI needs to be enhanced.
 For the business partner model, the Generic Interaction Layer (GenIL) model is also extended to connect the data model with the GenIL model, which integrates the model fields to the UI.
 The mapping of the GenIL model to the data model is done through view cluster VC_MDG_BS_GENIL_C (Transaction SM34).

 We hope this blog post has given you a better understanding of your options for SAP MDG extensibility.
 However, there is always more to learn.
 What SAP MDG topics are you interested in?

 Editor’s note: This post has been adapted from a section of the book SAP Master Data Governance: The Comprehensive Guide by Bikram Dogra, Antony Isacc, Homiar Kalwachwala, Dilip Radhakrishnan, Syama Srinivasan, Sandeep Chahal, Santhosh Cheekoti, Rajani Khambhampati, Vikas Lodha, and David Quirk.